USS Batfish (SS-310): 1946–1952

-1952-1969
+1952–1969

 Batfish received her reactivation overhaul in January 1952 and was recommissioned on 7 March 1952 with Lieutenant Commander Robert J. Jackson in command.
 After six weeks of training, she set course via the Panama Canal for Key West, Florida.
 She was assigned to Submarine Division 122 in the United States Atlantic Fleet on 21 April 1952.
-She served the remainder of her commissioned career in training operations in the Caribbean and along the United States East Coast.
+She served the remainder of her commissioned career in training operations in the Caribbean and along the East Coast of the United States.

 Batfish was deactivated for the last time on 5 May 1957 at the Charleston Naval Shipyard in Charleston, South Carolina.
 She was decommissioned on 4 August 1958 and assigned to the Charleston Group of the Atlantic Reserve Fleet.
-During the summer of 1959, she was assigned as a United States Naval Reserve training vessel at New Orleans, Louisiana, and on 1 July 1960, she was redesignated as an"auxiliary research submarine" (AGSS-310).
+During the summer of 1959, she was assigned as a United States Naval Reserve training vessel at New Orleans, Louisiana, and on 1 July 1960, she was redesignated as an "auxiliary research submarine" (AGSS-310).
 She continued to serve at New Orleans until she was laid up in the Atlantic Reserve Fleet and her name was struck from the Naval Vessel Registry on 1 November 1969.